-Are you in the quest of solving the mysterious “Service Battery Warning” on your precious Mac?
-There are different reasons why you see this on the battery status menu icon once you hover and click it; if you check the official Apple support community page, the concerns and complaints are likely related to software updates (some Yosemite and Mavericks users claimed so), a bug, poor battery management and maintenance, strange battery performance, or simply the need to replace the battery itself.
+If you check the official Apple support community page, the concerns and complaints are likely related to software updates, a bug, poor battery management and maintenance, strange battery performance, or simply the need to replace the battery itself.

-Note: this battery problem could have arisen from several factors, and is a case-to-case basis.
-If the warning isn’t solved after executing the first two DIY solutions, better go to the Apple center for advanced diagnostic solutions as the ultimate option.
+Note: this battery problem could have arisen from several factors and is a case-to-case basis.
+If the warning isn’t solved after executing the first two DIY solutions, you may have to go down to an authorized Apple service center for a proper checkup.

-Before we move forward, let’s have a rundown of the three battery conditions to detect if you need a service.
-On the battery status menu, you’ll see one of the following:
+Before we move forward, let’s look at a rundown of the three battery conditions to detect if you need a service.
+On the battery status menu you’ll see one of the following:

 Reset the System Management Controller (SMC)